 After any color treatment or chemical treatment that heightens the hair's porosity levels, you want to be sure you're upping the conditioner and getting extra moisture back into the hair.
 You'll notice, especially after using bleach, that your hair feels straw-like, brittle, and extremely dried out, so a good conditioning treatment is crucial.

 Turn to your conditioner after your toner is completely rinsed out and you've shampooed your hair.
-If you followed Carhart's advice and passed on the toner, you could use a product like Davines Alchemic Conditioners in Silver, Golden, or Tobacco ($31) and let that serve as your mild toner.
+If you followed Carhart's advice and passed on the toner, you could use a product like Davines Alchemic Conditioners in Silver, Golden, or Tobacco ($33) and let that serve as your mild toner.
 That way, you don't have to put yourself at risk of pulling the foils off too late.
 Blue conditioners will help neutralize the warmth if your hair pulls more orange or yellow.
 Otherwise, any deep conditioning treatment will work.
-Virtue's Conditioning Masque ($30) is another great option and will help restore your hair from the inside out.
+Virtue's Restorative Treatment Mask ($32) is another great option and will help restore your hair from the inside out.

 Blow Dry and Cross Check